Power Comics: 1968 economic crisis

-Burden cost of Marvel Comics license

 These repeated falls in the value of the pound against the U.S. dollar significantly increased the cost of publishing the American strips, which had to be paid for in dollars, and raised the daunting spectre of further increases if the pound fell in value yet again.
 Increasing the cover price of the Power Comics titles to compensate was impossible because of stiff competition (with sales on a sharp downward spiral, as circulation fell victim to the ever-increasing popularity of television); so the fall in the value of Sterling made the American strips unaffordable.

 The toughness of the competition is apparent from examining other contemporary titles.
 The first issue Fantastic, published in February 1967, cost 9d for 40 pages (due to its very high content of American superhero strips), a cover price which forced Fantastic to close within 18 months.
 Terrific, having the same high content of American material, also had a high cover price of 9d, and closed even quicker.
 In contrast, the comics The Dandy and The Beano published by rival DC Thomson, sold at a cover price of 3d.
 Fantastic! and Terrific! cost three times as much, which (even with double the number of pages compared to many DC Thomson titles) proved unsustainable.

-This is not surprising, given that Wham! and Pow! each peaked at a cover price of 7d, and even that proved unsustainable.
+Wham! and Pow! each peaked at a cover price of 7d, and even that proved unsustainable.
 Smash! had launched in February 1966 with a cover price of 7d for 24 pages.
 By March 1969, although its cover price had not changed, circumstances had conspired to increase its page count, such that each issue now contained 36 pages.
-In fact the page-count jumped overnight from 24 to 36 pages (a fifty percent increase), with a consequent sharp rise in production costs, and so a marked decline in profit-per-copy.
+In fact the page-count jumped overnight from 24 to 36 pages (a fifty per cent increase), with a consequent sharp rise in production costs, and so a marked decline in profit-per-copy.

 The tipping point was Smash! issue #144, in which Smash!, Pow!, and Fantastic were merged into a single title.
-The recently created Smash and Pow lost its Daredevil and Spider-Man strips, which together had comprised a full third of each 24-page issue, but now had to accommodate both Thor and Fantastic Four from the discontinued titles, plus a whole slew of new British adventure strips (which were being added in preparation for the comic's impending transition to solely-British content).
+The recently created Smash and Pow lost its Daredevil and Spider-Man strips, which together had comprised a full third of each 24-page issue, but now had to accommodate both Thor and Fantastic Four from the discontinued titles, plus a whole slew of new British adventure strips (which were being added in preparation for the comic's impending transition to solely British content).
 All this could not be achieved within the standard Smash! format of 24 pages.
-IPC "bit the bullet" and increased the page count, at a single bound, by fifty percent – a necessity if they were to achieve their intention of reproducing with Smash! the successful formula which was buoying-up sales of their most popular titles, Lion and Valiant, both of which were 36-pagers (in effect, to produce another clone of them: an identical mix of adventure and humour, with an identical page count, at an identical price).
+IPC "bit the bullet" and increased the page count, at a single bound, by fifty per cent – a necessity if they were to achieve their intention of reproducing with Smash! the successful formula which was buoying-up sales of their most popular titles, Lion and Valiant, both of which were 36-pagers (in effect, to produce another clone of them: an identical mix of adventure and humour, with an identical page count, at an identical price).